Vinfall/UserScripts/README.md

 A few userscripts you can install with manager extensions like [Violentmonkey][Violentmonkey] or [scriptcat][scriptcat].

-Scripts in [tmpl](tmpl) are templates that may not work out of box.
+Scripts in [tmpl](tmpl) are templates which may not work out of box.
 Customize them to fit your need before use.

 Unlisted scripts have no intro and serve for myself only.